(Updated Oct. 21, 2020)

 - Foreclosure Protections

 Oregon’s Legislature on June 26 passed House Bill 4204, prohibiting lenders from pursuing foreclosures against homeowners and other borrowers through Sept.
-30. Missed payments will be due at the end of a borrower’s loan term, if some other arrangement is not made with the lender.
+30. Governor Kate Brown on Aug.
+31 issued Executive Order 20-37 to extend the foreclosure moratorium to protect Oregon homeowners and business owners through Dec.
+31, 2020.
+Missed payments will be due at the end of a borrower’s loan term, if some other arrangement is not made with the lender.

 DevNW is an organization that wants to grow vibrant Northwest communities by empowering the region’s individuals, families, small businesses, and neighborhoods.
 DevNW has information about financial preparation for COVID-19.
-They also offer a number of online classes related to financial well-being, including foreclosure avoidance counseling.
+They also offer a number of online classes related to financial well-being, including foreclosure avoidance counseling and mortgage payment assistance.

 - Oregon Homeownership Stabilization Initiative (OHSI)